Louis Cook

 Colonel Louis of the Oneidas.
 John Trumbull sketched this pencil drawing in 1785.

-Louis Cook, or Akiatonharónkwen (died October 1814) (Mohawk), was an Iroquois leader and commissioned officer in the Continental Army during the American Revolution.
-Born to an African father and an Abenaki mother in what is now Schuylerville, New York, he and his mother were taken captive in a French-Mohawk raid and taken to Kahnawake, a Mohawk village south of Montreal.
+Louis Cook (Akiatonharónkwen, also transliterated as Atiatoharongwen) (died October 1814) was a Mohawk Haudenosaunee leader and commissioned officer in the Continental Army during the American Revolution.
+Born to an African father and an Abenaki mother in what is now Schuylerville, New York, he and his mother were taken captive in a French-Mohawk raid and taken to Kahnawà:ke, a Mohawk village south of Montreal.
 They were adopted by a Mohawk family.
 His mother soon died and he served Catholic missionaries, learning French.
 He became an influential leader among the Mohawk and distinguished himself as a warrior for their allies the French during the French and Indian War.

 During the American Revolutionary War, Cook supported the American colonists and joined their fight against the British.
 He became the highest-ranking Native American officer in the Continental Army, achieving the rank of lieutenant colonel.
 He led Oneida warriors, who were allied with the rebels, against the British in some actions.
-When the Americans sought Native American allies in the Revolutionary War, they looked to form an alliance with some of the Iroquois.
+When the Americans sought Native American allies in the Revolutionary War, they looked to form an alliance with some of the Haudenosaunee.
 It was known that the British wanted Native allies in their ranks too so failure to add allies would surely push them into the ranks of the British.

 After the war, he settled in central New York State, where he became an important adviser to the Oneida.
 He represented them and the Seven Nations of Canada to negotiate with the government of New York state in trying to achieve more justice in postwar land deals.
-He later settled at Akwesasne, eventually a formal Mohawk reserve that straddles the New York, USA-Quebec, Canada borders.
+He later settled at Ahkwesáhsne, eventually a formal Mohawk reserve that straddles the New York, USA-Quebec, Canada borders.

 Early life and education

-Cook was born as Nia-man-rigounant to an Abenaki mother and Black father; while living in what is today Schuylerville, New York, the family was taken captive in a French-Mohawk raid in 1745.
-A French officer planned to keep the boy as a slave, but the Mohawk intervened and saved him.
-They took the boy and his mother with them when they returned to their village of Kahnawake south of Montreal.
+Cook was born as Nia-man-rigounant to an Abenaki mother and Black father.
+While living in what is today Schuylerville, New York, the family was taken captive in a French-Mohawk raid in 1745.
+A French officer planned to enslave him as a child, but the Mohawk intervened and saved him.
+They took the boy and his mother with them when they returned to their village of Kahnawà:ke south of Montreal.
 Cook was formally adopted by a Mohawk family and assimilated into the tribe; he grew up learning their culture and language.
-In the Mohawk language, he was named Akiatonharónkwen, translates as "he unhangs himself from the group."
+In the Mohawk language, he was named Akiatonharónkwen, which translates as "he unhangs himself from the group."
 Over the years, Cook also learned French, as he was educated by Jesuit Catholic missionaries in the village.

 Later he learned English as well.
 Among English-language records, he is most often referred to as Louis Cook or Colonel Louis.
 He is sometimes referred to as Joseph Louis Cook or Joseph Lewis.